 Scaling and Normalisation:

 Before 2015, the CAT was conducted across various slots.
 At present, the CAT is still conducted across two slots on the same day.
-Since replicating the difficulty in all the slots is impossible, the conducting authority of the CAT does a process of normalisation to maintain equality and fairness for all the exam-takers.
+Since replicating the difficulty in all the slots is impossible, the conducting authority of the CAT does a process of normalization to maintain equality and fairness for all the exam-takers.

 After normalising the scores using the equi-percentile method, the candidates are given a scaled score.
 This scaled score might be more or less than the actual CAT score depending upon the performance of the fellow candidates.